qixiaofeng-gst/emacs-playground/README.md

 1. All layout, window, buffer operation are numbers or special symbols (-, +, |, /, DEL, RET, etc.).

 ### Naming conventions:
+* Macro:    prefixed with m4-
 * Function: prefixed with f7-
 * Command:  prefixed with c6-
 * Variable: global ones          prefixed with g5-
             local ones           prefixed with l4-
+            argument of function prefixed with a7-
-* Macro: prefixed with m4-
+            parameter of process prefixed with p8-

 ## Work log
 ### TODO